WeatherToday's Forecast

 Thankfully we will warm up quickly and temps will be comfortable today.
 Most temps will be in the low 60s with beaches back in the 50s today.

-Now that we have all the nuts and bolts of our forecast out of the way let's dive into the big story.
-A massive atmospheric river is pummeling northern California this morning and will continue to bring life threatening conditions through the week.
+Now that we have all the nuts and bolts of our forecast out of the way, let's dive into the big story.
+A massive atmospheric river is pummeling northern California this morning and will continue to bring life-threatening conditions throughout the week.
 We will not see impacts from this storm until late Friday and even then it will have weakened significantly.

-The storm will stay put for a few days before loosing strength enough to drift south.
+The storm will stay put for a few days before losing strength enough to drift south.
 That is when we will see some impacts.

 Late this week our weather will take a noticeable turn toward cooler, cloudier, and wetter conditions as the storm causing concern to our north now begins to break down and the remnants will sag to the south.

-Our ran chances begin late Friday night with the first showers possible in Northern SLO County and spreading south over night.
+Our rain chances begin late Friday night with the first showers possible in Northern SLO County and spreading south overnight.
 That is just the first impulse where rain is expected.
-A better chance pushes through Sunday morning when some pockets of heavy rain is expected alongside gusty winds.
+A better chance pushes through Sunday morning when some pockets of heavy rain are expected alongside gusty winds.

 Now that is a lot of rain chances back to back.
 None will bring particularly heavy rain but when added together we could see up to an inch and a half of rain through the forecast.